SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 👉 **Copy** the name of the model you want to deploy the proxy for.

-For CodeJam you will use `gpt-35-turbo`.
+For this CodeJam you will use `gpt-35-turbo`.
 After that you will create a configuration.

 👉 Click on `Configurations`.